 Ghana sits on the Atlantic Ocean and borders Togo, Cote d'Ivoire, and Burkina Faso.
 Its population is just over 30 million.
 It has taken significant strides toward democracy under a multi-party system in the past two decades, with its independent judiciary winning public trust.
 Ghana consistently ranks in the top three countries in Africa for freedom of speech and press freedom.

-Agriculture plays a significant role in this impressive economic growth, as agriculture represents 20-25 percent of Ghana's GDP.
-The sector also employs about 35 to 40 percent of the total labor force.
-Ghana's rising agricultural productivity is a significant contributor to higher agricultural wages and poverty reduction.
-A continued growth in the agricultural sector will be a catalyst for future poverty reduction.
+Agriculture accounts for 23% of Ghana's GDP and currently ranks 5th in GDP across the continent of Africa.
+The agriculture sector employs about 42 percent of the total labor force.
+Ghana's rising agricultural productivity significantly contributes to higher agricultural wages and poverty reduction.
+Continued growth in the agricultural sector will be a catalyst for future poverty reduction.

 Post-COVID-19 Ghana's economy is projected to recover gradually over the medium term, thanks to commodity price growth and strong domestic demand.
 Growth is expected to average 5.1 percent yearly in 2022-23.
 After declining by 1.7 percent in 2020, real per capita GDP is projected to return to its pre-COVID-19 level in 2022.